TURBOTAX® ONLINE AFFILIATE REVENUE SHARE AGREEMENT

 5.3 Restrictions and Acknowledgements

-6.1.1 At the end of the Initial Term or any Renewal Term, Intuit may, in its sole discretion, change the amount of the Revenue Share Fee paid to Company.
-Intuit shall notify Company regarding any change in the Revenue Share Fee.
+6.1.1 At the end of the Initial Term or any Renewal Term, Intuit may, in its sole discretion, change the amount of the Revenue Share Fee paid to Company, with thirty (30) days' notice of such change in the form of an amended and restated Agreement, which shall be available for Company's review and acceptance in Affiliate's account on the Affiliate Program website.

 6.1.3 Company understands that the Revenue Share Fee applies only to the preparation of tax returns and electronic filing, but does not apply to refund transfers, live tax advice, audit defense, professional tax review, and other products or services that may be offered in conjunction with the Intuit Services.